mbdraks/nefila/README.md

 ## Features

 - File-based authentication
+ -->

-## Requirements
+## Requirements and Installation

-Nefila requires Python 3.6 You can install `nefila` using pip:
+Nefila requires Python 3.7.
+You can install `nefila` using pip:

-    pip install nefila -->
+    pip install nefila

 <!-- ## Credentials